ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/NodeTypes.rst

       }
     }

-The ``name`` argument identifies the node in the diplomacy graph.
+The ``name`` argument identifies the node in the Diplomacy graph.
 It is the only required argument for TLClientParameters.

 The ``sourceId`` argument specifies the range of source identifiers that this